mstahv/v-leaflet/README.md

-# v-leaflet Add-On project
+# V-Leaflet add-on project

-This is a Vaadin add-on that provides server side API for the amazing LeafletJS.
+This is a Vaadin add-on that provides server side API for the amazing [LeafletJS](http://leafletjs.com).
 For usage examples see tests in this project.
 There is also a "full stack" usage example, but it only uses fraction of feature provided by this project.

 Release downloads:
 [Vaadin Directory](https://vaadin.com/directory/)